Towards an analytical description of active microswimmers in clean and in surfactant-covered drops: Dipole singularity

 Again, the induced translational velocity of a freely moving drop subject to this net force follows as $\vect{V}_\mathrm{Drop}^\mathrm{D} = \mu \vect{F}_\mathrm{Drop}^\mathrm{D}$ and can thus be expressed as

 Altogether, the total flow field resulting from a force-dipole acting inside a freely moving drop is obtained by superimposing the dipolar flow field inside a stationary drop derived above and the flow field induced by a drop translating with velocity~$-\vect{V}_\mathrm{Drop}^\mathrm{D}$ provided by the Hadamard-Rybczynski solution [\textit{c.f.}\ Eqs.~\eqref{hadamardOut} and~\eqref{hadamardIns}].
-For a surfactant-covered drop, again the total hydrodynamic force vanishes because $a_1^\parallel = a_1^\perp = 0$.
+Again, for a rigid cavity and a surfactant-covered drop the total hydrodynamic force vanishes because $a_1^\parallel = a_1^\perp = 0$.

 In analogy to the flow fields caused by a Stokeslet presented above, we now illustrate the flow induced by a force dipole.
 Figure~\ref{Dipo} shows corresponding results for a stiff spherical confinement of $\Lambda=0$ (left column) and for the case of $\Lambda=1/2$ (right column) for a clean freely moving drop in the absence of a surfactant.
 By varying the position of the force dipole inside the drop, we can control the additional recirculation zones appearing in the exterior fluid.
 The flow fields generally lose the axial symmetry, except for when the dipole is oriented radially.
 Similarly, in Fig.~\ref{Stresslet}, we present related results caused by a pure stresslet.